piyushjajoo/k8s-operators-course/module-06/labs/lab-04-debugging-observability.md

 4. **Events are user-facing** - Use `Normal` for success, `Warning` for errors
 5. **Update tests** - When adding fields to reconciler struct, update test files too
 6. **Delve debugging** - Use `ENABLE_WEBHOOKS=false` for local debugging
-7. **Metrics endpoint** - Modern Kubebuilder uses HTTPS on port 8443 by default
+7. **Secure metrics** - Modern Kubebuilder uses HTTPS with auth on port 8443; use ServiceAccount token to access
+8. **Disable secure metrics for dev** - Add `--metrics-secure=false` flag for easier local testing

 ## Solutions